agustinparrotta/design-patterns/README.md

 - Basically is the implementation of `copy.copy` and `copy.deepcopy` for custom objects

 Importance: 3
+Recommended: 2

 ### 1.5.
 Singleton

 It is a way to provide one and only one object of a particular type.
 It involves only one class to create methods and specify the objects.

 - Example: Database connectivity.
 When each object creates a unique Database Connection to the Database, it will highly affect the cost and expenses of the project.
 So, it is always better to make a single connection rather than making extra irrelevant connections.
+- They are generally not a good idea.
+They are hard to unit test, the fact that they might be modified at any time by any object makes them hard to predict, and their side effects can be really problematic.
+As a general principle, we should avoid using singletons as much as possible.
+The easiest way of achieving a similar behavior in Python is by using a module.

 Notes: